Spin-Ruijsenaars, q-deformed Haldane-Shastry and Macdonald polynomials: Overview and main results

-At $M=2$ the new (highest-weight) vectors have two $\uparrow\downarrow$s, so they are of the form $\cket{\mu_1,\mu_2}$ where the two excited spins are at least one apart and $\mu_2 <N$.
+At $M=2$ the new (highest-weight) vectors have two $\downarrow\uparrow$s, so they are of the form $\cket{\mu_1,\mu_2}$ where the two excited spins are at least one apart and $\mu_2 <N$.
 Each of these has descendants with the same energy, obtained by extending the domains of $\downarrow$s\,---\,or starting a new domain all the way at the right\,---\,to the left without merging any domains like in \eqref{eq:crystal_magnon}.
-Continuing in this way leads to the following patterns.
+Continuing in this way naturally leads to the notion of motifs given in \eqref{eq:motif}.

-\begin{definition} [\cite{HH+_92}] For a spin chain with $N$ spin-1/2 sites a \emph{motif} (though `$\mspace{-2mu}N$-motif' would be more precise) is a sequence in $\{1,\To,N-1\}$ increasing with steps of at least two.
-Following Uglov~\cite{Ugl_95u} we denote the set of motifs by